chuneli/searchpaper/README.md

 # searchpaper
-given keywords and paper list url, get seleted paper
+Given a keyword and paper list url, get lists of paper with title containing the keyword.
+Titles are listed in the fold results.
+Statistical results are output on console.

-results for "meta":
+Statisitcal results for "meta":

     	2015	2016	2017	2018	2019	total
     AAAI	2   	4   	2   	6   	10   	24